Lillian Gordy Carter: Final years and death

 Shortly after her eldest son left office in January 1981, Carter was diagnosed with breast cancer.
 While her cancer was in remission in April 1983, her younger daughter, Ruth Carter Stapleton, was diagnosed with pancreatic cancer and died on September 26, 1983, aged 54.
 Carter herself succumbed to breast cancer that metastasized to the bone a month later on October 30, 1983, at age 85 in Americus, Georgia.
 Her three surviving children were by her side at her death.
 Carter was buried in a simple six-minute ceremony at Lebanon Church Cemetery, on November 1, 1983, next to her husband, who died 30 years before her.

-In addition to her husband and daughter, two more of her children, Gloria Carter Spann, and Billy Carter, also died from pancreatic cancer.
+In addition to her husband and daughter, two more of her children, Gloria Carter Spann and Billy Carter, and her grandson, Dr. S. Scott Stapleton, also died from pancreatic cancer.
 The former president was diagnosed with melanoma in 2015, at the age of 90.
 He survived the cancer and stopped treatments in March 2016.
 In 2010, he had a severe stomach ache which was mistaken as pancreatic cancer.
-He has been a fundraiser and booster for research into a cure for the disease.
+He was a fundraiser and booster for research into a cure for the disease.

-In 2001, a major nursing center was dedicated in her honor in Plains by Jimmy Carter in recognition of her first years of service to the community as a nurse.
-In 2011 she was inducted into the Georgia Women of Achievement.
+In 2001, a major nursing center in Plains was dedicated in Lillian Carter's honor by Jimmy Carter in recognition of her first years of service to the community as a nurse.
+In 2011, she was inducted into the Georgia Women of Achievement.